Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: Fock--Goncharov coordinates

-\begin{defn}{\sc[Rank $n$ Fock--Goncharov algebra]} The {\em rank $n$ Fock--Goncharov algebra} of $\mathcal{T}_n$ is the ring $\mathcal{E}(\mathcal{T}_n)$ equipped with the rank $n$ Fock--Goncharov Poisson bracket, denoted by $(\mathcal{E}(\mathcal{T}_n), \{\cdot, \cdot\}_n)$. \end{defn} \begin{remark} Actually, the Fock--Goncharov Poisson structure identifies with the Atiyah-Bott-Goldman Poisson structure through a different way of symplectic reduction.
-V. Fock and A. Rosly \cite{FR99} observed that the Atiyah-Bott-Goldman Poisson structure on $\mathcal{X}_{G,\hat{S}}$ can be obtained as a quotient of the space of graph connections by the Poisson action of a lattice gauge group endowed with a Poisson-Lie structure.
-Then we can calculate Fock--Rosly Poisson bracket between any two Fock--Goncharov coordinates explicitly, which results in the Fock--Goncharov Poisson bracket.
-The Atiyah-Bott-Goldman Poisson structure is also generalized into the quasi-Poisson structure \cite{AMM98} \cite{AKM02}, X. Nie \cite{N13} calculated the quasi-Poisson bracket between any two determinants in the spin network, where the Fock-Rosly Poisson bracket is twist-equivalent to the quasi-Poisson bracket.
-By the same reason as Remark \ref{remarkind}, the twist-equivalent relation changes into an equivalent relation for any two Fock--Goncharov coordinates of $\mathcal{X}_{\operatorname{PGL}(n, \mathbb{K}),\hat{S}}$. \end{remark}
+\begin{remark} \begin{enumerate} \item As shown in \cite[Section 15]{FG06}, the rank $n$ Fock--Goncharov Poisson bracket arises from a special $K_2$ class in $\mathcal{A}_{\operatorname{SL}_n,\hat{S}}$.
+It can be understood as a canonical Poisson bracket defined for a cluster $\mathcal{X}$ variety \cite{GSV03}. \item Actually, the rank $n$ Fock--Goncharov Poisson bracket identifies with the Goldman Poisson structure through a different way of symplectic reduction.
+V. Fock and A. Rosly \cite{FR98} observed that the Goldman Poisson structure on $\mathcal{X}_{G,\hat{S}}$ can be obtained as a quotient of the space of graph connections by the Poisson action of a lattice gauge group endowed with a Poisson-Lie structure.
+When $G=\operatorname{PGL}(n,\mathbb{R})$, we can calculate Fock--Rosly Poisson bracket between any two Fock--Goncharov coordinates explicitly, which results in the rank $n$ Fock--Goncharov Poisson bracket.
+In \cite[part I Theorem 3.23]{N13}, Nie uses an approach---the quasi-Poisson structure \cite{AMM98} \cite{AKM02} that is equivalent to that of Fock and Rosly, to explicitly identify the Goldman Poisson structure with the Fock--Goncharov Poisson structure on $\mathcal{X}_{G,\hat{S}}$. \end{enumerate} \end{remark}